Harbor Point (Subic)

-The Mall is located across the river (a foot bridge essentially connects the two locations) from its significant market competition, SM City Olongapo, owned by SM Prime Holdings which will become Subic's new Central Business District.
+The Mall is located across the river (a foot bridge essentially connects the two locations) from its significant market competition, SM City Olongapo Downtown, owned by SM Prime Holdings which will become Subic's new Central Business District.
 The mall was named Harbor Point because of Subic's bayside location.
 It was opened on April 26, 2012.

 The mall is composed of three major levels.
 It also has a Puregold supermarket which serves as the anchor store.